HOLIDAY GIFT GUIDE 2016! Toys for Speech and Language Development

 Please check out the GUIDE and ask your therapist if anything is specifically appropriate for your child!

-Happy Holidays from the Building Blocks Therapy Staff!
+Happy Holidays from the FUNdamentals and Building Blocks Therapy Staff!